 The D-12 was a 12-cylinder, water-cooled, V-type engine that was introduced in 1921.
 It became a successful and popular engine of the 1920's in military aircraft and Curtiss racing airplanes because of its relatively low frontal area.
 Arthur Nutt designed the D-12 as an improvement to the earlier Curtiss K-12.
 The engine has cast cylinder blocks for each bank of 6 cylinders and 4 valves per cylinder.
 The power output was about 400 hp at 2,000 rpm.

 When it powered the Fairey Fox in 1925, the fastest airplane in England, it inspired Rolls-Royce to develop its famous Merlin engine.
 It was used in mail planes until the Pratt & Whitney 9-cylinder, air-cooled engine came along.

 This example was manufactured in 1921.
 The D-12 was a great step forward in liquid-cooled engines and influenced inline military and racing engines through the start of World War II.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Curtiss D-12.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Curtiss D-12.